Healthy Green Bean Casserole

-Who else is excited for Thanksgiving/the holidays?!
-It’s never too early to start thinking about your menu or what to bring to all of your festivities.
-This Whole30 + Keto Green Bean Casserole is something I’ve wanted to create for a LONG time, and I finally made it happen!
-Green Bean Casserole is one of my all-time favorite side dishes, and I’ve really missed it since having to go gluten and dairy free.
-The traditional version of this is made with Campbell’s Cream of Mushroom Soup, which is definitely not on the list of things that I eat anymore 🙂 It’s loaded with canola oil, soy, wheat, corn starch, and MSG to name a few things!
+Green Bean Casserole is one of my all-time favorite side dishes, and I’ve really missed it since having to go gluten-free and dairy-free.
+The traditional version of this is made with Campbell’s Cream of Mushroom Soup, which is definitely not on the list of things that I can eat anymore.
+It’s loaded with canola oil, soy, wheat, corn starch, and MSG.
+I wanted to create a healthy version of my favorite Thanksgiving side dish that tastes close enough to the original, but doesn’t have any of the bad stuff!
+Now you can add this incredible low carb green bean casserole to your holiday recipe rotation!

-I made the creamy sauce using a combination of full fat coconut milk and cashews.
+Mushroom sauce: I make the creamy, low carb mushroom sauce for the green beans using a combination of full fat coconut milk and cashews.
 It’s important to stir the coconut milk before measuring, as it can separate in the can.
-I also use Sherry cooking wine in this recipe because it gives it incredible flavor.
+I also use Sherry cooking wine in this recipe because it gives it an incredible flavor.
 If you’re doing a Whole30, just omit this ingredient!
 It will still be super tasty.

-I also decided to go the extra mile and fry my own onions for the topping!
-It is a little labor intensive, but they are SO delicious!
-If you don’t have time to (or don’t want to) make your own, I know that Whole Foods has gluten free Crispy Onions as an option.
+Fried Onions: I decided to go the extra mile and fry my own onions for the topping!
+It is a little labor-intensive, but they are SO delicious!
+If you don’t have time to (or don’t want to) make your own, I know that Whole Foods has gluten-free Crispy Onions as an option.
 A reader also mentioned that Aldi has a GF Fried Onion option, too!
+If you’re not worried about Whole30, you can save time and use store-bought fried onions.

-And if you are new to the Paleo lifestyle or don’t have a ton of these pantry staples on hand, Thrive Market is an amazing place to get them.
-They sell healthier items for cheaper than retail price.
+Thrive Market: If you are new to the Keto/Paleo lifestyle or don’t have a ton of these pantry staples on hand, Thrive Market is an amazing place to get them.
+They sell healthier items for cheaper than retail prices.
 You can use this link to get 25% off your first order!
 Everything linked above will also get you the 25% off.

 - 2 lbs green beans, ends chopped